openreplay/openreplay/apiv2/README.md

 # API v2 (uvicorn)

-The API service is responsible for handling request from the frontend where customers can see features of openreplay in visual way.
-The users of the that frontend are managers, and developpers, openreplay customers.
+The API service is responsible for handling request from the frontend where customers can see features of openreplay in a graphical way.
+The users of that frontend are managers, and developpers that is openreplay customers.

 End-users' frontends, that is, customers of openreplay customers, send data to openreplay backend that is written in Go.

-The API communicate with several services, including the database PostgreSQL;
-in the entreprise edition openreplay rely on ClickHouse.
+The API communicate with several services, including the database PostgreSQL; in the entreprise edition openreplay rely also on ClickHouse.

 ## Glossary